Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Introduction

 For a hyperbolic surface of finite area, every periodic trajectory supports an invariant probability measure, and S. G. Dani \cite{Dani1978} for the modular surface and later S. G. Dani and J. Smillie \cite{DaniSmillie} for any hyperbolic surface of finite area proved that the Liouville measure on the unit tangent bundle and these measures are the unique measures which are invariant and ergodic for the horocycle flow (up to scaling).

-The distribution of the closed trajectories with large periods was studied by P. Sarnak in \cite{Sarnak1981} showing that the (normalized) Liouville measure is the weak* limit of the measures $(g_t)_*\nu$ which are obtained from a probability measure $\nu$ supported by a closed horocyclic trajectory pushing it forward by the geodesic flow $g_t$ for negative times.
+The distribution of the closed trajectories with large periods was studied by P. Sarnak in \cite{Sarnak1981} showing that the (normalised) Liouville measure is the weak* limit of the measures $(g_t)_*\nu$ which are obtained from a probability measure $\nu$ supported by a closed horocyclic trajectory pushing it forward by the geodesic flow $g_t$ for negative times.

-Over the last forty years, the topological and measurable dynamics of the horocycle flow have become well understood for geometrically finite surfaces \cite{Burger, Eberlein, Roblin} and some classes of geometrically infinite surfaces \cite{Babillot2004,BabillotLedrappier,LedrappierSarig, MatsumotoMinimal,Sarig}.
+Over the last forty years, the topological and measurable dynamics of the horocycle flow have become well understood for geometrically finite surfaces \cite{Burger, Eberlein, Ratner1990, Ratner1992, Ratner1994, Roblin} and some classes of geometrically infinite surfaces \cite{Babillot2004,BabillotLedrappier,LedrappierSarig, MatsumotoMinimal,Sarig}.
 See also \cite{Dal'Bobook,Kaimanovich2000,Starkov1995} for a general overwiew.
-While horocyclic orbits are still periodic or dense in restriction to the non-wandering set when the surface is geometrically finite \cite{Eberlein}, the situation is very different in the geometrically infinite case.
-In \cite{Dal'BoStarkov2000}, F. Dal'Bo and A. N. Starkov exhibit a geometrically infinite surface with horocyclic orbits that are neither periodic nor dense in the non-wandering set.
-In fact, there are many unresolved problems in connection with the nature of orbit closures and the existence of minimal sets in this case.
+While horocyclic orbits are still periodic or dense in restriction to the non-wandering set when the surface is geometrically finite \cite{Eberlein}, the situation is very different in the geometrically infinite case: there are geometrically infinite surfaces with horocyclic orbits that are neither periodic nor dense \cite{Dal'BoStarkov2000,Pommerenke1981} and other with horocyclic orbits that are neither closed nor dense \cite{Dal'BoStarkov2000,Nicholls,Sullivan1981} in the non-wandering set.
+In fact, there are many unresolved problems in connection with the nature of orbit closures and the existence of minimal sets.
+There have been some recent advances \cite{Dal'Bo2025} that should be added to several partial answers \cite{Bellis2018,Farre2024,GayeLo,Kulikov,MatsumotoMinimal}.

-In this paper we will study the topological dynamics of horocycle flow on hyperbolic solenoidal surfaces of finite type, that is, transversely modeled by the Cantor set and based on surfaces of negative constant curvature with a finite number of cusps.
+In this paper we will study the topological dynamics of the horocycle flow on hyperbolic solenoidal surfaces of finite type, that is, transversely modelled by the Cantor set and based on surfaces of negative constant curvature with a finite number of cusps.